-Kirsten Schohl grew-up in Milford, Michigan and graduated from the University of Michigan with honors in with a B.A. in Psychology in 2010.
+Kirsten Schohl grew-up in Milford, Michigan and graduated from the University of Michigan with honors with a B.A. in Psychology in 2010.
 That same year, she began graduate studies at Marquette University’s (MU) Clinical Psychology doctoral program, earning an M.S. in Clinical Psychology from MU in 2012.
-Kirsten looks forward to earning the Ph.D. in Clinical Psychology from MU in 2016, specializing in Child and Adolescent Psychology and Autism Spectrum Disorders (ASD).
+Kirsten looks forward to earning the Ph.D. in Clinical Psychology from MU in May, 2016, specializing in Child and Adolescent Psychology and Autism Spectrum Disorders (ASD).

 Kirsten’s experience with ASD began with a sibling diagnosed with Asperger Syndrome (AS), and her interest grew as a part-time high-school caregiver for a child with ASD.
-Her curiosity in psychology cultivated while at the University of Michigan, where as an undergraduate she accepted a position at the University of Michigan’s Autism & Communications Disorders Center (UMACC), then a leading entity in ASD diagnostic tools and evaluations.
+Her curiosity in psychology was cultivated while at the University of Michigan, where as an undergraduate she accepted a position at the University of Michigan’s Autism & Communications Disorders Center (UMACC), then a leading entity in ASD diagnostic tools and evaluations.
 Under guidance from her MU Department of Psychology faculty mentor Dr. Amy Vaughan Van Hecke, Kirsten’s experience and knowledge of individuals with ASD has grown exponentially throughout her many years of graduate school at MU.

 Over the past few years, Kirsten has been working at the Milwaukee Center for Independence, where she helps run a summer camp for children with autism.
 Kirsten has also been volunteering as a swimming instructor with a local occupational therapist, where she teaches children with ASD and Down syndrome how to swim.
-When she is not pursuing her love for children with autism and psychology, Kirsten enjoys running, kayaking, swimming, being outdoors, traveling, eating great food, spending time with her family and friends and cheering on the Marquette Golden Eagles basketball team and the University of Michigan football & basketball teams!
+When she is not pursuing her love for children with autism and psychology, Kirsten enjoys running, kayaking, rock climbing, swimming, being outdoors, traveling, eating great food, spending time with her soon-to-be husband, family and friends and cheering on the Marquette Golden Eagles basketball team and the University of Michigan football & basketball teams!